Water Around Your Furnace in the Summer — Indianapolis Guide

 When the filter is plugged, it can reduce airflow through your coil.
 While this will most likely cause a frozen coil first, sometimes the airflow restriction caused by a blocked filter will cause water to develop.

-Drain Pain Has Leak
+Drain Pan Has a Leak

-Problems With Condensate Pump
+Condensate Pump Problems

 If your home has a condensate pump, then you have one more electrical component that can break down.